Yes, you heard me. It sucks.

 I like open source.
 I use open source.
 I write open sources.
 I contribute to open source.
 And I will continue to do that.
 Anyway, open-source sucks.
 There are two types of open source.
 Let’s say, kind of, back-end, and front-end.
 I like, use and everything, back-end part.
 I hate that second one, front-end part.

-There is one big problem with open source which will never be solved.
+There is one big problem with open source, which will never be solved.
 Open source is missing some goal desperately.
 Idea.
 Design.
 Focus on users.
-Developers can specify and follow goal for some libraries.
+Developers can specify and follow goals for some libraries.
 Sometimes also frameworks.
 But that’s it.
-Developers are good to deal only with small pieces.
+Developers are competent to deal only with small pieces.
 Developers will never be able to put small pieces into a big one which works well.
-And by well I mean well for users.
-It needs project managers, designers and many others.
+And by well, I mean well for users.
+It needs project managers, designers, and many others.

 Now I’m forced to use Linux without any wrapper at work again.
 And not just Linux.
-Everything has to be open source, for example, IDEs, e-mail server, calendar, everything.
-Which means that when I organize a meeting and room is actually used, I will get no information.
+Everything has to be open-source, for example, IDEs, e-mail server, calendar, everything.
+This means that when I organize a meeting and room is actually used, I will get no information.
 There is no easy way to see meetings in my phone.
 Not even in Thunderbird.
 It’s a lot of pain.

 The situation is the same as years ago.
 It still does not work as should be.
 And never will be.

 Open source is good only at the lower-level.
-It needs some company like Google or Apple, for example, to combine those open sources into some awesome products for users.
+It needs some company like Google or Apple, for example, to combine those open sources into some excellent products for users.
 Raw open source sucks and shouldn’t be forced to use.